 If you are like the majority of Americans who sit in front of a computer for hours every day, the odds are your body is suffering from poor posture.
 Don’t blame your job or the demanding hours you’ve been putting in as the reason for your bad posture because it’s likely you developed these habits long ago.
 Luckily for you, it’s not too late to take steps to correct your posture.
-Along with our FDA-approved Posture-correcting apparel, here are seven easy exercise and stretches you can perform to fix the problem.
+Along with our FDA-approved Posture-correcting apparel, here are seven easy exercises and stretches you can perform to fix the problem.

 - Child’s Pose: If you have pain in your lower back and neck, this stretch will alleviate those ailments by stretching and lengthening your spine, glutes, and hamstrings.

 - Forward Fold: Similar to the child’s pose, this stretch helps diminish pain in the back and neck by stretching out the spine, glutes, and hamstrings by opening up your hips and legs.

 - Cat-Cow: Practicing cat cow helps stretch out and massage the spine.
 It subdues tension in the shoulders, torso, and neck while promoting blood circulation.

 - Planks: A strong core is key to proper posture.
 Strong core muscles help us to sit up straight, and the best thing about this exercise is there are multiple variations.

 - Back Extensions: A weak back is usually a sign of slouching, and back extensions will help strengthen your back so you can stay upright.
 You can even ramp it up by laying with your arms straight out over your head and lifting them up at the same time as your legs.